sfborg/harvester/README.md

 # harvester
-Harverster converts data from an idiosyncratic format to SFGA
+Harvester converts data from an idiosyncratic format to SFGA